thoth-tech/documentation/docs/Courseflow/Projects/CourseFlow Login and Registration Page Development Report/CourseFlow Login and Registration Page Development Report.md

 Then, in order to read the data, we would have to use methods to retrieve data through real-time updates, which fire base provides as a functionality.
 Then we would need to write the data into the database.
-However, the issues with writing the the users details into the database as we are not verifying the email and we are saving the users information without authorisation.
+However, the issues with writing the users details into the database as we are not verifying the email and we are saving the users information without authorisation.
 Therefore, we had to also integrate email verification as a form of authorisation.